aicell-lab/aicell.io/content/post/web-cloud-hackathon-stockholm-2023/index.md

 ---
-title: "Hackathon on Web and Cloud Infrastructure for AI-Powered BioImage Analysis"
+title: "Hosting Hackathon on Web & Cloud for AI-powered BioImage Analysis"
-summary: "The AI4Life Hackathon on Web and Cloud Infrastructure for AI-Powered BioImage Analysis took place at SciLifeLab from June 5th to 9th, 2023, showcasing the vibrant nature of our field."
+summary: "The AICell Lab is hosting a AI4Life Hackathon on Web and Cloud Infrastructure for AI-Powered BioImage Analysis took place at SciLifeLab from June 5th to 9th, 2023, showcasing the vibrant nature of our field."
 date: '2023-06-23T00:00:00Z'
 lastmod: '2023-06-23T00:00:00Z'
 draft: false